fkfest/molcaspro/README.md

 # Readme

-A bunch of MATLAB (and BASH) scripts to transform MOLCAS orbital coefficients to MOLPRO.
+A bunch of MATLAB (and BASH/awk) scripts to transform MOLCAS orbital coefficients to MOLPRO and vice versa.
 Requires MATLAB or OCTAVE.
-HOW-TO:
+HOW-TO transform orbitals:

 1) *Generate orbital coefficients in MOLCAS.
-Let's assume they are called `molcas.ScfOrb`.*
+Let's assume they are called `molcas.ScfOrb`.
+For the MOLPRO to MOCAS transformation, this can be any set of orthogonal orbitals in the same basis and geometry as in MOLPRO.*

-2) *Generate an overlap matrix in MOLPRO (here `molpro.ovlp`) using the same basis and geometry as in MOLCAS*:
+2a) *For MOLCAS-MOLPRO transformation: Generate an overlap matrix in MOLPRO (here `molpro.ovlp`) using the same basis and geometry as in MOLCAS*:

 ```
 gdirect